 What are the basics of a good house rabbit diet?

-A rabbit’s diet should be made up of good quality pellets, fresh hay (timothy or other grass hays), water and fresh vegetables.
+A rabbit’s diet should be made up of good quality pellets, fresh hay (timothy, other grass hays, or oat hay), water and fresh vegetables.
 Anything beyond that is a “treat” and should be given in limited quantities.

 What makes a good pellet?